OpenMS/pyopenms-docs/docs/source/first_steps.rst

 File Reading
 ************

-:term:`pyOpenMS` supports a variety of different files through the implementations in OpenMS.
+pyOpenMS supports a variety of different files through the implementations in OpenMS.
 In order to read mass spectrometric data, we can download the :term:`mzML` example file: